joseeph008/joseeph008/README.md

 - 👋 Hi, I’m @joseeph008
-- 👀 I’m interested in Web Dev.
+- 👀 I’m interested in Python.
-- 🌱 I’m currently learning Fullstack Js
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on webdev
 - 📫 How to reach me ...